 A maximum of five persons may be admitted on a part-time basis to the first-year JD degree program in each admissions cycle.
 Such applicants must meet the admissions standards required of applicants for full-time study and are assessed for admission using the same criteria.
 The Admissions Committee will consider the reasons provided for studying on a part-time basis and the competitive strength of the application in the category of admission claimed.
 Applicants accepted as part-time students are expected to complete the JD degree program within six years.
 The JD program is not offered by distance education and it is not recommended for students who would be commuting long distances on a regular basis to attend class.

 Following registration, it is possible for a 1L student to seek a change in registration status to full-time, if classes have not started.
 Since most 1L courses are a full academic year long, it may not be advisable to change to full-time status after classes have started.
 However, it would be possible for an upper-year student to be permitted to drop to part-time status on documented grounds, by decision of the ASPC.
-It would be possible for a full-time 1L to seek permission on documented grounds to drop mandatory courses and change to part-time status, with permission of the ASPC or from the Assistant Dean JD And Graduate Studies as delegate.
+It would be possible for a full-time 1L to seek permission on documented grounds to drop mandatory courses and change to part-time status, with permission of the ASPC or from the Assistant Dean JD and Graduate Legal Studies as delegate.

 JD Upper Year